 BURLINGTON INSTRUMENT CO.
-800 Fourth Street · Burlington, Iowa
+800 Fourth Street · Burlington, Iowa the second s

 WE ARE PLEASED TO ANNOUNCE

 We are pleased to announce that the cable connectors, pilot light assemblies, tip plugs and tip jacks, former Mallory-Yaxley products, so highly regarded by the electronic industry for many years, will be manufactured and sold in the future solely by Johnson.